 The Department of Social Sciences offers courses in anthropology, global issues, geography, history, political science, psychology, and sociology.
 Social Sciences coursework provides the student with a broad knowledge of human society and aids in the understanding of self and one's relationship to other individuals.
 The Psychology baccalaureate degree with concentrations in Psychological Science, Human Services, and Community & Organizational Leadership prepares students for careers that will make a difference in the lives of others.
 Social Sciences participates in a baccalaureate degree in American Studies with concentrations in environmental and regional studies, cultural studies and communication, or history and political science.
 Also offered is the Interdisciplinary Studies degree, which provides students with previous college credits and/or life experiences an opportunity to apply those credits/experiences to an individually planned program of study to earn a bachelor's degree.

-The department also offers the Associate of Science degrees for transfer with programs of study in areas such as history, sociology, and political science.
+The department also offers the Associate of Science degrees with coursework leading to further study in history, sociology, and political science.